 Since the advent of COVID-19, most business operations have been turned upside down.
-Since there’s still no definitive timeline for when business as usual will resume, moving forward with a modified marketing plan is your best bet for moving forward.
+With no definitive timeline for when business as usual will resume, moving forward with a modified marketing plan is your best bet for moving forward.

-- Create revenue.
-During the past five months of quarantine, we’ve collectively shifted to online learning—so use that to your advantage: Solidify your leadership position by ensuring that members can access your valuable content in a user-friendly, web-based delivery format.
+During the past five months of quarantine, we’ve collectively shifted to online learning—so use that to your advantage.
+Solidify your leadership position by ensuring that members can access your valuable content in a user-friendly, web-based delivery format.
 Think seminars, continuing education courses, leadership development classes—give your members the content they need most right now.
 These digital assets can also open up new revenue stream opportunities for your association, both immediate and long-term.

-- Strengthen digital relationships.
 To make connections with your members as they face a continued remote workplace (with travel restrictions and budget cuts), digital connectivity is essential.
-Create videos and share them via email or on social media channels; create webinars and podcasts; and brand your e-conference assets, etc.
+Create videos and share them via email or on social media channels.
+Develop webinars and podcasts and brand your e-conference assets, etc.